Scott Marlowe | Helen Aldred

 When she came of age, Helen was determined to follow in her father’s footsteps and joined the ranks of the Brighton City Guard.
 She excelled in her training, mastering combat techniques and navigation along the city’s winding waterways.
 Her sword prowess and ability to take hold of a situation, no matter how daunting, soon garnered her respect among her peers.
 Helen’s quick thinking and strategic mind made her a valuable asset in maintaining peace within the bustling trade city.

 Despite the challenges she faced along the way—particularly in a male-dominated field—Helen’s resolve never wavered.
-She learned to navigate the complexities of policing a city filled with political intrigue, rival factions, and occasional threats from unruly elements like the multiple crime bosses who operate enterprises within the city’s border.
+She learned to navigate the complexities of policing a city filled with political intrigue, rival factions, and occasional threats from unruly elements, including multiple crime bosses operating enterprises within the city’s borders.

-While her career flourished, her family life continued to thrive as well.
+While her career flourished, her family life continued to thrive.
 Helen married David Aldred, a talented craftsman known for building exquisite boats that glided effortlessly along the rivers.
 Together, they welcomed three spirited children who buzzed with energy and curiosity.
 Helen prioritized attending every significant milestone, imparting her values of bravery, compassion, and community engagement to her children.

 Rising to the rank of captain, Helen embraced her responsibilities with fierce determination.
 She led her officers in safeguarding Brighton, addressing threats ranging from crime sprees to the occasional flood that tested the city’s spirit.
 Renowned for her tough-as-nails demeanor, Helen balanced her commanding presence with genuine empathy for the citizens under her protection.

 Helen understands her role extends beyond combat.
 She actively fosters relationships with local merchants, guilds, and riverine communities, ensuring everyone feels a sense of partnership in maintaining the city’s safety.
-She started community programs encouraging cooperation between the guards and residents, establishing neighborhood watch groups and educational workshops about river safety.
+She started community programs that encouraged cooperation between the guards and residents, established neighborhood watch groups, and held educational workshops on river safety.

 Despite her demanding position, Helen’s heart remains anchored to her family.
 Each evening, after a long day of work, she returns home to the sounds of laughter and love.
 Her children idolize her, seeing her not just as the captain of the City Guard but as a mother who embodies resilience, wisdom, and unwavering devotion.